Driving in Italy- Getting an Italian Driver’s License

 Italian Drivers License: Classes & Exam

-As soon as you sign up you can start attending classes and going over the theory text book.
+As soon as you sign up you can start attending classes and going over the theory textbook.
 This will be reminiscent of your good old Driver Ed days.
 Think of this as studying for your permit exam.
 Classes will follow the book lessons and go over practice exams.

 Classes are not mandatory, it is up to you when to go.
 But I would say get the most out of them as you can as you are paying.

-You will learn, all that you expect about driving laws, signs, road symbols etc. But something new that is covered in the Italian exam: car parts and basic mechanic principles, and some first aid related or crisis response (what to do in an accident).
+You will learn, all that you expect about driving laws, signs, road symbols etc. But something new that is covered in the Italian exam: car parts and basic mechanic principles, and some first-aid related or crisis response (what to do in an accident).

 Your permit exam will be 40 questions, all true or false, no multiple choice simply yes or no. You can only get 4 wrong, and questions are designed to trick you not only through concepts but also with the language.
 Even native speakers struggle.
 Though not available in English the exam is available in Italiana and French (and I thought Spanish but check with your local autoscuola, it could depend).

-Exams are offered throughout the year, it is up to you and your instructor to decide when you feel ready and book your exam!Once you take it and pass you will get a driver’s permit, also known as a foglia rosa.
+Exams are offered throughout the year, it is up to you and your instructor to decide when you feel ready and book your exam!
+Once you take it and pass you will get a driver’s permit, also known as a foglia rosa.

 Then on to practical- Italy Driving Lessons

 Unlike our American permit, this permit is only valid for six months, so you will have to get moving on the practical exam to complete your license process.
 You have to wait at least a month from when you get your foglio rosa to when you can take the exam.
 During this time you will need to log some official driving hours.
 You will have at least 6 hours of driving lessons with an instructor.
-In theory, if you have already been driving a few years, and driven in Italy already this shouldn’t be too tough to master.
+In theory, if you have already been driving for a few years, and driven in Italy already this shouldn’t be too tough to master.
 But remember the horror of driver’s ed…. whatever little quirks your instructor asks for, do them.
 Even the mirrors, seat belt, hands on the wheel, direction to look, anything they mention.
-Remember they are teaching you how to pass the exam, don’t get offended at their criticsms.
+Remember they are teaching you how to pass the exam, don’t get offended by their criticism.

 Congrats you can now drive in Italy

-But it isn’t over yet…. for your first 3 years of holding an Italian drivers license you are still considered a new driver (neo-patentato) .
-This comes with a few restrictions, for example,the size of the car engine you can drive.
+But it isn’t over yet…. for your first 3 years of holding an Italian driver’s license you are still considered a new driver (neo-patentato).
+This comes with a few restrictions, for example, the size of the car engine you can drive.
 It also may affect your insurance for the first three years.

 So what is driving in Italy like?

 Driving in Italy is not as crazy as you may think.
 Sure cities have traffic and you have to keep your eyes open, but not much different than the traffic in other big cities.
-Something you will learn on the drivers exam is speeding limits as they can be a bit confusing.
-In cities you need to look for “ZTL” or limited traffic zones, they are in every historic city, and basically, block you from entering the historic center.
+Something you will learn on the driver’s exam is speeding limits as they can be a bit confusing.
+In cities you need to look for “ZTL” or limited traffic zones, they are in every historic city, and basically, block you from entering the historic centre.

 If the parking lines are blue, you need to pay for parking, if white it is free, if yellow, usually you cannot park there.